 Univivi U06R WideAngle Long Range

 It is possible that your camera may have other issues that may need the intervention of Infant Optics Customer care.
 You should consider reaching out to them.
 We have some tips here that may save you money and time (or even a new camera).
-If you are looking to purchase a new non-Wifi baby monitor similar to Infant Optics, check out our list with reviews and comparison of the best non-WiFi baby monitors in the market in 2020.

 A user named suggested this about reaching out to customer care: